mnwato/tradingview-scraper/README.md

 {"RSI": "46.34926112", "Stoch.K": "40.40173723"}
 ```

-### 4. Getting All Indicators
+### 4. Getting All Indicators in Specified timeframe
-If you want to retrieve all available indicators for a symbol, set `allIndicators=True`:
+If you want to retrieve all available indicators for a symbol, set `allIndicators=True`, `timeframe=4h`:
 ```python
 from tradingview_scraper.symbols.technicals import Indicators